Lazerbeak12345/chaml/README.md

 - Modifiable
 - Language

-It is designed to make using functions easy-peasy.
+It is designed to make using functions super easy.
 Without syntax extensions, there are 6 (ish) syntaxes to define a function, and all functions are first-order, so they can take other functions as arguments.